All Episodes

 It is when I hear you got 4,000 kids coming to an event, you're right, over Christmas holiday.

-And I there are some towns, by the way, that hate my guts because of my coverage of spring break and Panama City Beach in particular.
+And there are some towns, by the way, that hate my guts because of my coverage of spring break and Panama City Beach in particular.

-But what I didn't like is you had all these, you know, criminal elements coming in with these drugs, and these kids literally are dying, and there's nobody there to really protect them, and nothing's organized, and no good is really happening for those kids.
+But what I didn't like is you had all these, you know, criminal elements coming in with these drugs, and these kids literally are dying.

-And but you had people specifically going in with drugs, manufactured in their backyard with God knows what, and kids were dying.
+And but you had people specifically going in with drugs manufactured in their backyard with God knows what, and kids were dying.

 So I wanted to do something about it.